RikoNyberg/meal_planner/README.md

 </details>

-However, these categories could be improved even more but that is something to do in the future implementations.
+However, these categories could be improved even more but that is something to do in future implementations.

 <details>
 <summary>Distribution for ingredient count per category</summary>